odavalos/bioinformaticmixedbag/ML/README.md

 ## Interpretable ML

 If you want to build interpretable models read this book by Christoph Molnar: [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/)
-- Provides advantages and disadvantages to a wide range of methods
+- Provides advantages and disadvantages to a wide range of interpretability methods

 #### Random Forest